maxstc/fantasyworldnews/api.md

 Every api call includes a `String` called `message` that contains a reason for failure if the API fails.
 Otherwise, this value is undefined.

-If an api call fails, assume that all of the "returns" are undefined.
+If an api call fails, assume that all of the "returns" are `undefined`.

 Unless otherwise specified, status code `200` should be used if a request was successful and `400` if unsuccessful.